-Boxer briefs were the most popular underwear style among the men we spoke to.
-Derek Guy, editor at men’s style website Put This On and blogger at Die, Workwear insists, “They’re infinitely better than boxers” because he likes the added support and the fact that they don’t bunch up in your pants.
-Uniqlo’s Supima Cotton Boxer Briefs were a clear standout among our panel, receiving multiple recommendations.
-The simple and affordable design has a regular rise and a vertical fold-over fly.
-“They’re soft, breathable, and keep their shape well even after many washes,” says photographer Sam Schmieg, who “wore Calvin Klein for a minute but, at this price and comfort level, couldn’t pass up Uniqlo.”
+Boxer briefs were by far the most popular style of underwear mentioned by the experts we spoke to.
+Derek Guy, Twitter’s “menswear guy” and editor of men’s style website Put This On, insists that the style is infinitely better than boxers because of the added support and the fact that they don’t bunch up in your pants.
+And Uniqlo’s Supima cotton boxer briefs were a clear standout among our panel, receiving repeated praise for the simplicity of their design and incredible value.
+Supima cotton is usually more expensive thanks to its relative rarity and longer staple fiber (the average length of fibers pulled from the plant) as compared to other types of cotton.
+This makes the fabric extra soft, strong, and good at taking dye.
+These boxer briefs have a regular rise and a vertical fold-over fly.
+“They’re soft, breathable, and keep their shape well even after many washes,” says photographer Sam Schmieg, who wore Calvin Klein for a minute but, at this price and comfort level, couldn’t pass up Uniqlo.
 Elliott Foos, formerly the director of coffee at Daymoves in Williamsburg, says, “Uniqlo’s basics are unrivaled, and these carry the torch.”
-Foos added that that he’s been “into these for three-plus years (I’ve been reupping, don’t stress), and I still love them.”
+Foos added that that he’s been into these for three-plus years (don’t worry he’s been re-upping), and still loves them.

 Best ultrathin boxer briefs

-Uniqlo’s AIRism line is all about performance; Uniqlo promises moisture-wicking technology intended to keep you cool, dry, and feeling fresh.
-These AIRism boxer briefs are especially lightweight and breathable.
-Nicolás Lazaro, a community specialist at menswear resale platform Grailed, says he used to wear cotton boxer briefs but has “never looked back” since switching to these.
-“You’ll forget you even have them on,” he says, describing them as “ultralightweight, breathable, and moisture-wicking, with enough stretch for comfort while still providing the necessary support.”
-They come in two rises with a traditional fly and a generous inseam of roughly four to five inches depending on the size you wear.
-During my own testing, these briefs held up well over multiple washes and didn’t shrink in the dryer.
-Lazaro notes that they dry so quickly that he can just hand-wash them and hang them up for a bit if he’s ever in a pinch.
+Uniqlo’s Airism line is all about performance and centers on moisture-wicking technology that’s intended to keep you cool, dry, and feeling fresh.
+Nicolás Lazaro, a community specialist at menswear resale platform Grailed, says he used to wear cotton boxer briefs but hasn’t looked back since switching to these.
+“You’ll forget you even have them on,” he says, describing them as ultra lightweight and breathable, with enough stretch for comfort while still providing the necessary support.
+When former Strategist writer Jordan Bowman tested them, he found they held up well after multiple washes and didn’t shrink in the dryer.
+Lazaro also notes that they dry so quickly he can just hand-wash them and hang them up for a bit if he’s ever in a pinch.

-Queer Eye stylist Tan France is a massive fan of the Hanes underwear line.
-He suggests these lightweight cotton boxer briefs, which he wears daily and which will suit those who wear slim pants and want to avoid bunching or visible seams.
-They have a classic elastic waistband, a traditional fly, and a regular rise, and they are designed not to ride up on the legs.
+Queer Eye stylist Tan France is a devotee of the entire Hanes underwear line, and wears these lightweight cotton boxer briefs on a daily basis.
+According to France they play nice with slim-fit pants, never bunching or creating a visible seam lines.
 Tim Melideo, who runs Stay Classic, a men’s fashion website focused on affordable style, says he’s long sworn by them: “They’re simple and inexpensive, and they last.”

 Best performance boxer briefs

-Barron Cuadro, founding editor of Effortless Gent, calls the Exofficio a “long-term favorite” boxer brief designed with more rigorous activities in mind.
-“They are designed for outdoorsmen, so they’re anti-microbial and they dry superfast,” Cuadro tells us, adding that he’s been wearing his pairs for six years.
-He likes that they’re made of breathable fabric, and says that even with the lower rise, they are comfortable.
+Cuadro calls the Exofficio a longtime favorite for rigorous activity.
+“They are designed for outdoorsmen, so they’re anti-microbial and they dry super fast,” he tells us, adding that he’s had pairs last for six years.
+He likes that they’re made of breathable fabric, and says that even with the lower rise, they’re comfortable.
 “If you’re a hard-core wilderness guy, you can wash these in a river and they’ll be dry within an hour, so they can definitely handle a sweaty workout.”

 • Daniel Brøndt, creator of the menswear brand Another Aspect